 This is the defining personality characteristic of Stingray from Toys Go Out and its sequel Toy Dance Party.

 The character Jesse Honey, in Mark Helprin's Winter's Tale, thinks he knows everything but is laughably incompetent, and takes any critique as a shot at his diminutive height.
-It gets him and another character into trouble or injured several times, and eventually gets Jesse killed.
+It gets him another character, Hardesty Maratta, into trouble or injured several times, and eventually gets Jesse killed.
+In fact, the entire episode serves mostly to illustrate that Hardesty (a World War One veteran) is an extremely fortunate man.
 Another character, Juliet Paradise, is a self-proclaimed intellectual who is noted to believe that a goat is a male sheep.

 Mary from Pride and Prejudice can be read as one.
 The book implies that while she studies hard, she doesn't take in much and can learn the mechanics but not the soul of what she studies.
 It's shown most during the brief times she's allowed to talk, where she almost always moralizes about obvious things with all the arrogance and pride of someone making a great discovery.